Water is a radiation protection agent for ionised pyrrole: Discussion

-First, we considered ring-breakup and ring-protection channels following single ionization of pyrrole and \pyrrolew.
-For pyrrole, the parent ion was considered as an intact channel.
-For single ionization of \pyrrolew, in addition to the parent ion, the dominant ring-protection channel is the dissociation of the hydrogen bond, \ie, the loss of neutral water.
-Furthermore, the dissociative single ionization processes resulting in low KE ions of \HHOi, \hydron, and \pyrmhi, prevent the aromatic ring from fragmentation.
-All other low KE ions in the mass-region \mqr{15}{60} are considered as ionic products that originated from the fragmentation of the aromatic ring.
-The ring-fragmentation probabilities for pyrrole and \pyrrolew after single ionization were then determined by counting the ions in the momentum-map images with a cut on the low KE part in the specific mass-to-charge regions.
-The projection of ions from higher charge states ($z=+2$) into the center of the momentum-map images is estimated statistically, see~\methods, and this contribution was subtracted.
-We estimated the ring-fragmentation probability individually for pyrrole and \pyrrolew to 48~\% and 7~\%, respectively, see also \autoref{fig:protection}.
+First, we considered ring-breakup and ring-protection channels following single ionisation of pyrrole and \pyrrolew.
+For pyrrole, the parent ion was considered as a channel leaving the molecule intact.
+For single ionisation of \pyrrolew, in addition to the parent ion, the dominant ring-protection channel was the dissociation of the hydrogen bond, \ie the loss of neutral water.
+Furthermore, the dissociative single-ionisation processes resulting in low-KE ions of \HHOi, \hydron, and \pyrmhi, prevented the aromatic ring from fragmentation.
+All other low-KE ions in the mass-to-charge region \mqr{15}{60} were considered as ionic products that originated from the fragmentation of the aromatic ring.
+The ring-fragmentation probabilities for pyrrole and \pyrrolew after single ionisation were then determined by counting the ions in the momentum-map images with a gating specifically on the low-KE part in the specific mass-to-charge regions.
+The projection of ions from higher charge states ($z=+2$) into the center of the momentum-map images was estimated statistically, see~\methods, and this contribution was subtracted.